haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: What's the Buzz?.md

 ### Introduction

-In this article, I conducted an experiment to explore the effects of Wet WDT on brewing and reached some rather counterintuitive conclusions: under the specific conditions of this experiment, we might want to avoid using Wet WDT.
+In this article, I conducted experiments to explore the effects of Wet WDT on brewing and reached some rather counterintuitive conclusions: under the specific conditions of this experiment, we might want to avoid using Wet WDT.
 As always, the experimental data is [completely open-source](https://docs.google.com/spreadsheets/d/1mynPFElhgOCA7uGLETg_qh0JQ5UOTXj3xD7DsgH5ZcE/edit?usp=sharing), feel free to use it, and please share any findings with me!

 ### What is Wet WDT (WWDT)?

-Before introducing Wet WDT, we need to first discuss WDT.
-WDT stands for Weiss Distribution Technique, proposed by John Weiss in 2005, and it has become a very common method for distributing coffee grounds.
+Before delving into Wet WDT, let's first discuss WDT.
+WDT stands for Weiss Distribution Technique, proposed by John Weiss in 2005.
+It has become a common method for distributing coffee grounds evenly.

 WDT involves using needle-like tools to stir the coffee grounds, breaking up clumps and ensuring an even distribution.
-WDT is commonly used in preparing espresso pucks, but in recent years, it has also been frequently used to level the coffee grounds in a pour-over filter, making the coffee bed fluffier and aiding in pre-infusion.
+While it originated for use with espresso pucks, it has recently been applied to leveling coffee grounds in a pour-over filter, making the coffee bed fluffier and aiding in pre-infusion.

-As WDT became widely used, people naturally wanted to apply it to more scenarios.
-Wet WDT, as the name suggests, is a "wet" version of WDT, meaning using WDT tools to stir the coffee grounds halfway through the pour-over process.
-Wet WDT is usually done during the bloom phase, but of course, there's no rule saying you can't do it later in the brewing process (be careful!
-It can easily clog the filter paper!).
+As WDT gained popularity, it was naturally adapted for more scenarios.
+Wet WDT, as the name suggests, is a "wet" version of WDT.
+This involves using WDT tools to stir the coffee grounds halfway through the pour-over process, typically during the bloom phase.
+However, it can be done at any point in the brewing process (though be cautious, as it can easily clog the filter paper!).

 ### Barista Hustle's Blog Post

-Wet WDT suddenly became popular in the second half of 2022, largely due to this [blog post](https://www.baristahustle.com/blog/Wet-weiss-distribution/) by Barista Hustle.
+Wet WDT gained traction in the second half of 2022, largely due to this [blog post](https://www.baristahustle.com/blog/Wet-weiss-distribution/) by Barista Hustle.
 In their experiment, they brewed ten cups of coffee using a Tricolate, five with the usual method and five with Wet WDT during the bloom phase.

 <div class="row mt-md-5 mt-4 mb-md-5 mb-4 justify-content-center text-center">
     <div class="col-md-12">